Diseases & Conditions

-Your doctor will perform a physical examination and use imaging studies and other tests to diagnose your tumor.
+The doctor will perform a physical examination and use imaging studies and other tests to diagnose your or your child's tumor.

 Biopsy.
 A biopsy may be necessary to confirm the diagnosis of osteoid osteoma.
 In a biopsy, a tissue sample of the tumor is taken and examined under a microscope.
-Your doctor may give you a local anesthetic to numb the area and take a sample using a needle.
+The doctor may give you or your child a local anesthetic to numb the area and take a sample using a needle.
 A biopsy can also be performed as a small operation.
-If imaging studies are highly suggestive of an osteoid osteoma, your doctor may not perform a biopsy.
+If imaging studies are highly suggestive of an osteoid osteoma, the doctor may not perform a biopsy.

 Most osteoid osteomas will disappear on their own over several years.
 For some patients, regular use of over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen, and naproxen, provides pain relief.

 Many patients, however, cannot tolerate taking NSAIDs for years, or do not want to wait years for the tumor to resolve on its own.
 In these cases, a patient or family may wish to consider surgery.

 Curettage.
 One option for surgical treatment of an osteoid osteoma is to scrape or scoop out the entire tumor, particularly the nidus, or central core.
 The doctor will take great care to ensure that the entire tumor is removed; otherwise, it may grow back.